Walking On Water - a Column by Shalana Jordan

 Shay also enjoys women’s health education, fiction writing, patient advocacy, photography, cruises, and international travel.
 She lives in South Carolina with her two boys.

-Note: This column describes the author’s own experiences with Soliris (eculizumab).
-Not everyone will have the same response to treatment.
-Consult your doctor before starting or stopping a therapy.
-My nerves began to feel like they were on fire.
-Stinging and tingling were working their way down from…
+Note: This column describes the author’s own experiences with vitamin D. Not everyone will have the same response to treatment.
+Consult your doctor before starting or stopping a therapy or supplement.
+“Oh, my God, Shay!
+It’s so good to see you!
+How are you?”
+With a feigned smile I leaned…